virtee/snpguest/README.md

 snpguest report $ATT_REPORT_PATH $REQUEST_FILE [-v, --vmpl] [-r, --random] [-p, --platform]
 ```

 **Step 2.** Request AMD Root Key (ARK) and AMD SEV Key (ASK) from the AMD Key Distribution Service (KDS) by providing the three mandatory parameters - $ENCODING which specifies whether to use PEM or DER encoding to store the certificates, $PROCESSOR_MODEL - which specifies the AMD Processor model for which the certificates are to be fetched and $CERTS_DIR which specifies the path in the user's directory where the certificates will be saved.
-Besides, the option `-e, --endorser` specifies the type of the attestation signing key.
+The `-e, --endorser` argument specifies the type of attestation signing key (defaults to VCEK).

 ```bash
 snpguest fetch ca $ENCODING $PROCESSOR_MODEL $CERTS_DIR [-e, --endorser] $ENDORSER